Djadjang Nurdjaman: 2014: Indonesia Super League win

-Ahead of the 2014 season, Djadjang was still the team's head coach, this time he invited Herrie Setyawan, Asep Soemantri and Anwar Sanusi as assistant coaches.
-For this season, Persib filled their foreign player quota with Vladimir Vujović, Djibril Coulibaly, dan Makan Konaté.
+Ahead of the 2014 season, Djadjang was still the team's head coach, this time he invited Herrie Setyawan, Asep Soemantri, and Anwar Sanusi as assistant coaches.
+For this season, Persib filled their foreign player quota with Vladimir Vujović, Djibril Coulibaly, and Makan Konaté.
 Preseason began with a 1–1 draw with Persib U-21.
 Then Persib had several other friendlies before taking part in the 2014 Indonesia Inter Island Cup.
-They managed to reach final before the match was delayed until 2015 due to the match not getting a security permit.
+They managed to reach the final before the match was delayed until 2015 due to the match not getting a security permit.
 Persib would also have a friendly with Dutch side Ajax Amsterdam with the match ending in a 1–1 draw.

 In the 2014 Indonesia Super League, Persib finished second in the Western Group with 41 points and advanced to the second round.
-In the second round, Persib topped group B with 13 points and went through the semifinals.
-They would face-off against Western Group winners Arema Cronus in the semifinal and beat them 3–1 after extra time with late goals from Vladimir Vujović, Atep Rizal, and Makan Konaté sending Persib to the final.
+In the second round, Persib topped Group B with 13 points and went through the semifinals.
+They would face off against Western Group winners Arema Cronus in the semifinal and beat them 3–1 after extra time with late goals from Vladimir Vujović, Atep Rizal, and Makan Konaté sending Persib to the final.
 Djadjang would succeed in bringing Persib the title with a 5–3 penalty shootout win over Persipura Jayapura after the match ended 2–2 in 120 minutes.
 It was also a personal achievement for Djadjang, namely for winning the top-flight title with Persib as a player, assistant coach, and head coach.

 2015: League suspension and President's Cup win

 In 2015, Djadjang underwent his third season as Persib head coach.
-In the long delayed 2014 Inter Island Cup Final, Persib lost 2–1 to Arema.
+In the long-delayed 2014 Inter Island Cup Final, Persib lost 2–1 to Arema.
 At the 2015 Indonesia Super League, Persib won their first two matches before the league was stopped because PSSI was frozen by FIFA for government interference.
 On the continental stage, Persib suffered a 4–0 defeat away at Hanoi T&T in their AFC Champions League preliminary round 2 match, meaning they would enter the AFC Cup group stage.
 In the AFC Cup, Persib won their group and qualified for the round of 16 only to lose 0–2 to Kitchee SC.

 With no league matches, Persib took part in the 2015 Indonesia President's Cup, a tournament created to fill the lack of league competition.
 Persib would win the title by beating Sriwijaya FC 2–0 in the final.
 The win was another great moment for Djadjang as he returned to a final held in Gelora Bung Karno Stadium for the first time in 20 years and this time as head coach.